Stewards of Saskatchewan

 - endangered Piping Plover (Plovers on Shore),

-- threatened Sprague’s Pipit, Ferruginous Hawk, and many other rare birds, reptiles and amphibians in Saskatchewan (Stewards of Saskatchewan banner or umbrella program),
+- Monarchs (Monarch Factsheet), Sprague’s Pipit (Sprague's Pipit Brochure), Ferruginous Hawk (Ferruginous Hawk Brochure), and many other rare birds, reptiles and amphibians in Saskatchewan (Stewards of Saskatchewan banner program),

 - and 16 endangered or threatened plant species (Rare Plant Rescue).

-In total, the programs currently have 728 participants conserving 1,750 sites with 298,945 acres (120,979 hectares) of grassland habitat and 74 miles (118 km) of shoreline habitat for wildlife and plants across southern Saskatchewan.
+In total, the programs currently have 871 participants conserving 426,492 acres (172,599 hectares) of grassland habitat and 138 miles (222km) of shoreline habitat for wildlife and plants across southern Saskatchewan.

 The goals of the programs are to conserve habitat, raise awareness and provide support to agricultural producers, enhance prairie habitat for species at risk, and search for and monitor target species at risk populations.
 While the focus is on species targeted by each program, these programs ultimately benefit many other prairie species and their habitats.

 How Do I Benefit From Being a Steward?